Health Care & Medication

 Enrollment in LINET is temporary, usually for 1 to 2 months.
 This gives you time to choose a Medicare Part D prescription drug plan that best fits your needs.
 If you do not select a plan within this timeframe, Medicare will enroll you into a basic Part D plan.

-What should I do before apply for Medicare Part D Extra Help?
+What should I do before applying for Medicare Part D Extra Help?

 If you have Medicare and you also get Medicaid or Supplemental Security Income (SSI), or you’re enrolled in a Medicare Savings Program, you do not need to apply for the Part D Extra Help program.
 You have already been enrolled.